The Ireland to Island Tour is fast becoming the most popular tour Overland Ireland has to offer.

 This UNESCO World Heritage site is a unique blend of peace and power.
 You can still feel the presence of the monks – and a certain Jedi knight.

-When you return to the mainland (and reality and the modern day), you have a free afternoon to enjoy the capital of Kerry – Killarney.
+When you return to the mainland (modern-day reality), you have a free afternoon to enjoy the capital of Kerry – Killarney.

 Total driving time: None!